code-future/React-Chatter/README.md

    - [ ] Go into `ChatList.jsx` and make sure you passed in the right value by `console.log`ging the list (that you passed into props) in the `render()` of ChatList.
 Make sure to have your browser console open to see the log!
 Really study the structure of the data

    - [ ] Under the `console.log` statement, create a variable that is equal to a transformed list of chats.
 Use the built-in `map` method to transform the list of objects into a list of JSX elements.
-See (this)[https://facebook.github.io/react/docs/lists-and-keys.html] for more help
+You're going to want to return the `<Feed.Event />`  See (this)[https://facebook.github.io/react/docs/lists-and-keys.html] for more help

    - [ ] Substitute the `<Feed.Event>` tags that we have prewritten for you with your variable that equals the transformed list.
 Make sure to put `{ }` around it so that the JSX can recognize it as JavaScript!